 According to the 2019 Edelman Trust Barometer, buyers are belief-driven.
 They look to purchase from businesses that have similar beliefs to their own.
 They want to see the business making strides with a long-term societal vision.
 They’re motivated to feel good about the purchase they’re making.
 In the end, why people buy always connects back to feelings and emotions.

-To hear more about the topic, listen to this episode of Negotiations Ninja!
+To hear more about buyer intent, listen to this episode of Negotiations Ninja!

 Resources & People Mentioned

 - BOOK: Friction by Roger Dooley

 - William Ury: The Power of Listening